use-pico/pico/packages/cls/README2.md

 <a id="1-2-motivation"></a>
 ### 1.2 Motivation 💫

 Why another styling library?
-Because as projects grow, the tiny decisions add up: a class swapped here, a variant misspelled there, a theme forked “just for now”.
-After a while, you can’t tell what wins, or why.
+Because as projects grow, the tiny decisions add up: a class swapped here, a variant misspelled there, a theme forked "just for now".
+After a while, you can't tell what wins, or why.

-- **Fewer surprises**: types flag the “did you mean...?” moments before you hit save.
+- **Fewer surprises**: types flag the "did you mean...?" moments before you hit save.
 - **Clear order of operations**: the same inputs always lead to the same classes.
 - **Grows with you**: inheritance means you can add layers without losing your footing.
-- **Feels like the UI**: rules read like the component you’re styling.
+- **Feels like the UI**: rules read like the component you're styling.
 - **Theme without branching**: change tokens, not components.
 - **Compose without fear**: `use(sub)` lets you plug pieces together safely.
 - **Fits real React code**: `useCls` and `withCls` work with common file and export patterns.

-_Net effect: fewer “how did we get here?” moments, more time shipping UI you can trust._
+_Net effect: fewer "how did we get here?" moments, more time shipping UI you can trust._

 <a id="1-4-mental-model"></a>
 ### 1.4 Mental model: contracts, tokens, slots, variants 🧠